-A tax assessment imposed in deviation from the tax return filed or following to an audit can be appealed within one month whereby this period can be extended upon request.
-Upon the filing of the appeal the tax office has first the possibility to amend or withdraw its tax assessment or decision according to the appeal in a pre-decision.
-The pre-decision can be contested by the taxpayer within one month, whereby this period can be extended as well, in which case the tax assessment or decision is contested in the independent Federal Fiscal Court.
-Against the decision of the Federal Fiscal Court the taxpayer can appeal to the Supreme Administrative Court or the Constitutional Court (the latter in case the assessment or decision violates a constitutional right or guarantee or an unconstitutional law was applied when rendering the contested decision).
+Taxpayers can appeal tax assessments deviating from the tax return filed or following an audit within one month whereby the tax authorities can extend this period upon taxpayer's request.
+Upon the filing of the appeal, the tax office has first the possibility to amend or withdraw its tax assessment or decision according to the appeal in an administrative appeal decision.
+The taxpayer can appeal this administrative appeal decision within one month, whereby the tax authority can extend this period as well.
+After the taxpayer has appealed against the administrative appeal decision, the case will be referred to the Federal Fiscal Court (judicial appeal).
+Against the decision of the Federal Fiscal Court the taxpayer can appeal to the Supreme Administrative Court (second level judicial appeal) or the Constitutional Court (the latter in case the assessment or decision violates a constitutional right or guarantee or an unconstitutional law was applied when rendering the contested decision).